-In partnership with Chow Tai Fook Charity Foundation and Lee Kum Kee Family Foundation, Asian Charity Services is inviting you to join InterGeneration No Boundaries, a campaign that aims to engage NGOs, funders, intergenerational enthusiasts and leading academia to explore opportunities for connecting all ages to support wide range of societal needs.
-The two family foundations will co-fund 2 intergenerational projects with HK$800,000 per project.
+In partnership with Chow Tai Fook Charity Foundation and Lee Kum Kee Family Foundation, Asian Charity Services launched the InterGeneration No Boundaries campaign to engage NGOs, funders, intergenerational enthusiasts and leading academia to explore opportunities for connecting all ages to support wide range of societal needs.

 Funders' Visions on Intergeneration Development in HK